rejetto/hfs/dev-plugins.md

 - `useApi`
 - `reloadList`
 - `logout`
+- `prefixUrl: string` normally an empty string, it will be set in case a [reverse-proxy wants to mount HFS on a path](https://github.com/rejetto/hfs/wiki/Reverse-proxy).
 - `state` [object with many values in it](https://github.com/rejetto/hfs/blob/main/frontend/src/state.ts)
 - `watchState: (key: string, callback)=>function`
   - watch the `key` property of the state object above